matthewchen146/cmpm170-jam2/README.md

 ```

-### Image *extends GameObject*
+### ImageGameObject *extends GameObject*
-Image takes the same options as GameObject, with some extra options:
+ImageGameObject takes the same options as GameObject, with some extra options:
 - **src** - A string path from the root folder.
 This is the image source.